-Residential Energy Auditor and Inspector Program - School of Trades and Technology
+Residential Energy Auditor and Inspector Program - School of Trades, Technology, Sustainability and Professional Studies

 About the Program

 As a residential energy auditor and inspector, you will gain the skills to diagnose not only energy issues in homes, but also health and safety issues that may affect the building and the occupants.
 The growing demand for energy efficiency, concerns about the environment and economic uncertainty have led to a booming energy efficiency job market.

 This program includes training in the principles of energy, energy and the building shell, energy auditing, air leakage, insulation, windows and doors, heating and cooling systems, indoor air quality, lighting and appliances, and water heating.
 This curriculum aligns with the knowledge, skills and abilities required by the Interstate Renewable Energy Council (IREC).